When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Using pillows for support can make adjusting your sleep position during pregnancy easier and help you get better sleep.

-Many factors can disrupt sleep during pregnancy, including nighttime bathroom trips, nausea, heartburn, lower back pain, and leg cramps.
-Moreover, as their bodies grow and change to accommodate the fetus, many pregnant people have trouble finding a comfortable sleep position.
-Unsurprisingly, these factors can make it difficult to obtain enough high-quality sleep
+Nighttime bathroom trips, nausea, heartburn, lower back pain, leg cramps: There are a number of things that complicate sleep during pregnancy.
+And as their bodies grow and change to accommodate the fetus, many pregnant people have trouble finding a comfortable sleep position.
+Unsurprisingly, these factors can make it difficult to obtain enough high-quality sleep.

 Best Sleep Position During Pregnancy

-Most experts agree that once the abdomen starts to expand, it is best to sleep on the left side with knees bent.
-Not only is side sleeping more comfortable, it also helps improve blood flow for the pregnant person and the fetus.
+Most experts agree that once the abdomen starts to expand, it’s best to sleep on the left side with knees bent (i.e., fetal position) .
+Not only is side sleeping more comfortable, it also helps improve blood flow for the pregnant person and the fetus .
+For added comfort and support, many pregnant people put a pillow between the knees or under the belly to relieve pressure on the lower back and hips.

 Sleeping on the Left vs. Right Side